 The best pet cameras are connected cameras let you check in with your pets while you’re away from home, talk to them, and even throw them a treat to keep them happy.

-By now, you are probably familiar with smart home wifi cameras from the likes of Nest, Arlo and Wyze.
+By now, you are probably familiar with smart home security cameras from the likes of Nest, Arlo and Wyze.
 But what if you want to keep an eye on your beloved pet instead of watching out for burglars?

-Of course, security cameras can do both of these things - but they can’t throw treats at your dog on command, can they?
+Of course, wifi-enabled security cameras can do both of these things - but they can’t throw treats at your dog on command, can they?
 This is where the pet camera comes into its own.
 As well as hurling delicious biscuits at your pooch, they can be used to remotely play games with your dog while you’re at work, tilt and pan for a better look, and even strap to your cat’s collar.

 While home security cameras offer a wide range of features and have varying specifications to be aware of, the world of pet cameras is somewhat simpler.
 Along with the headline features (because who doesn’t want to throw treats at the dog whilst you are at work?), all you really need to consider is video quality, whether or not the camera can move, and what the audio situation is.

-We suggest that Full HD 1080p is what you really want from video quality - but then again, this is a camera for seeing your dog, not grabbing a super-sharp screenshot of an intrudere, so if your budget is tight then lower quality isn’t the end of the world.
+We suggest that Full HD 1080p is what you really want from video quality - but then again, this is a camera for seeing your dog, not grabbing a super-sharp screenshot of an intruder, so if your budget is tight then lower quality isn’t the end of the world.

 Movement is helpful, as this is where the camera can be remotely panned and tilted, which is handy is your pet has a habit of sleeping all over the kitchen while you’re away.
 Finally, some cameras have a microphone and speaker for two-way audio.
 That way, you can calm your dog by talking to them (although the jury is out on what they actually make of that), and some cameras use a microphone to alert you with a phone notification when they start barking.